2021 Abu Dhabi Grand Prix: Race reactions and commentary

 The fairness of Masi's decision in changing safety car procedure was also disputed.
 Swedish former racing driver, Stefan Johansson, commented: "Whether it's intentional or not, the entertainment value of this controversy has gone through the roof.
-But I think there has to be a balance somewhere because the decisions Masi made...completely ignored any level of common sense as to what would have been a fair way to handle the situation".
+But I think there has to be a balance somewhere because the decisions Masi made ... completely ignored any level of common sense as to what would have been a fair way to handle the situation".
 India's first Formula One driver, Narain Karthikeyan, also questioned the concept of fairness: "It was a great battle for the championship but what happened yesterday it wasn't sport.
-You need close battles in Formula One but it has to be fair at the same time...What happened was not fair".
-German former rally champion, Walter Röhrl, called for races to be decided on the track or in a "fair, clear process that is not influenced by any opaque external decisions".
-Dutchman and former Formula One driver, Christijan Albers, also raised the issue of fairness: "Michael Masi seemed a bit unsure at a few races last year.
+You need close battles in Formula One but it has to be fair at the same time ...
+What happened was not fair".
+German former rally champion Walter Röhrl called for races to be decided on the track or in a "fair, clear process that is not influenced by any opaque external decisions".
+Dutch former Formula One driver Christijan Albers also raised the issue of fairness: "Michael Masi seemed a bit unsure at a few races last year.
 He made some ambiguous decisions.
 But he certainly played a decisive role in the final leg of the season, which left many in bewilderment.
 Everyone wanted the season finale to be fair".
-Writing in The Times, Matt Dickinson agreed the officiating process should be thoroughly reviewed, he rejected complaints that the decision could have been made for entertainment on the grounds that "rules in sport are contrived — and frequently tweaked to make a sport more entertaining — and we should not pretend that there is only one perspective of justice, or that sport is an endless pursuit of fairness."
+Writing in The Times, Matt Dickinson agreed the officiating process should be thoroughly reviewed, he rejected complaints that the decision could have been made for entertainment on the grounds that "rules in sport are contrived – and frequently tweaked to make a sport more entertaining – and we should not pretend that there is only one perspective of justice, or that sport is an endless pursuit of fairness."
 Labour peer and vice-chairman of the All Party Parliamentary Group on Formula One, Peter Hain, commented that the events at the finale was not good for the sport.
-Hain said: "It may be exciting and it may be dramatic, it may gain the audiences that Formula One craves, but you have to think of the credibility and the integrity of the sport in the longer term...the FIA can't afford to have Formula One tarnished in this way".
+Hain said: "It may be exciting and it may be dramatic, it may gain the audiences that Formula One craves, but you have to think of the credibility and the integrity of the sport in the longer term ... the FIA can't afford to have Formula One tarnished in this way".

 BBC chief Formula One writer Andrew Benson commented that Masi had changed his mind about the procedure, going back to the 2020 Eifel Grand Prix, when both Hamilton and Verstappen complained that the safety car procedure was unnecessarily long.